• Skip to primary navigation

 The annual meeting is drive-thru, so just stay in the comfort of your car.
 YEC employees will be there to help guide you through each step of the process to register and cast your vote.

 The Annual Meeting is a meeting of YEC’s members and a special occasion for members to participate in cooperative business and meet their cooperative leaders and employees.
 As a democratically controlled, not-for-profit business, our bylaws indicate we host a meeting for members to gather and vote on important matters each year.
-We’ve adapted the meeting to be safe for all and convenient for you by hosting registration and voting as a 2-day drive-thru experience and virtual business meeting.
+We’ve adapted the meeting to be safe for all and convenient for you by hosting registration and voting as a drive-thru experience and virtual business meeting.
 Each member who is present and registers receives a registration gift and will be eligible to win door prizes.
 Most importantly, members can exercise their cooperative right to vote in the election for seats on the cooperative’s Board of Trustees.
-During the virtual business meeting that will be streamed on our website and our Facebook page, our President and CEO, attorney and Board Chairman will update you on important Cooperative business and share election results.
+During the virtual business meeting that will be streamed on our website and our Facebook page, our President and CEO, attorney, and Board Chairman will update you on important Cooperative business and share election results.

 Automated Meter Reading FAQ